jgbishop/sxs-settings/post_install_readme.txt

 settings file (e.g. Default/Preferences (Windows).sublime-settings), the
 corresponding user file that gets opened will be Preferences.sublime-settings (in the Packages/User directory).
 This is due to the fact that platform- specific files in the User directory are ignored by Sublime Text.
+Likewise, if you select any .sublime-keymap file, the appropriate platform-specific .sublime-keymap file in the User directory will be opened.

 Note that this command is bound to the Ctrl+K, Ctrl+S key chord by default.